 BRT in Mashhad

-Mashhad is another city with bus rapid transit in Iran.
+Mashhad is another city with rapid bus transit in Iran.

-Third line (BRT 800/2) starts from Tabaresi terminal and ends at Haram-Motahar (holy shrine)
+The third line (BRT 800/2) starts from Tabaresi terminal and ends at Haram-Motahar (holy shrine)